What is a coma?

 Someone in a coma needs intensive care in hospital.
-They may need help with breathing, they will be fed through a tube and they will receive intravenous blood and fluids.
+They may need help with breathing, they will be fed through a tube and they will receive blood and fluids through a drip inserted into the vein.
 The cause of their coma will also need to be treated to prevent further brain damage.

 They will need medical support to stop their body deteriorating and to prevent complications such as pressure sores and ulcers, infections or blood clots in the legs, including deep vein thrombosis (DVT).
 Their limbs will need to be exercised gently to prevent them from getting tight.
 They may also need medicine to calm them down if they get restless.

-Their long-term prognosis will depend on the brain injury that caused the coma.
-Some people will make a full recovery, such as people who were in a diabetic coma, while others may have permanent brain damage and will need therapy and support for the rest of their lives.
+Their long-term expected outcome (prognosis) will depend on the brain injury that caused the coma.
+Some people, such as people who were in a diabetic coma, will make a full recovery.
+Others may have permanent brain damage and will need therapy and support for the rest of their lives.

-Sometimes people come out of the coma but enter a vegetative state, which can last for months or years.
+People with post-coma unresponsiveness can be in this state for months or years.
 They may gradually pass into a minimally conscious state, where they are more aware and may be able to communicate.

 Resources and support

-You can find more information about brain injury and coma from the following:
+You can find more information about brain injury and coma from the following organisations: